 - There’s no definitive positioning statement template.
 The above is just one format that is commonly used and succinctly incorporates all the critical elements a positioning statement should touch on.

-- Your positioning statement is only a summation of your positioning; it’s not the entirety of the positioning itself.
+- Your positioning statement is only a summation of your positioning; it’s not your positioning itself.

-Finally, while your brand’s positioning should be designed to be enduring, it is likely to change over time, reflecting changes in customer needs, shifts in the marketplace, and technological advances.
+As you can probably surmise from our brand positioning statement examples, while your positioning statement should be both tenable and durable, it is likely to change over time, reflecting changes in customer needs, shifts in the marketplace, and technological advances.

 Effective brand management and regular brand audits will help to ensure you stay on top of industry changes.

 Brand Positioning Examples

 The best way to see brand positioning in action is look at how some of the world’s top brands have positioned themselves.

 As we’ll see, positioning in marketing is a powerful force.
 It defines how customers understand and experience your brand, determining whether they see you as not just a relevant solution, but one that resonates on a personal, emotional level.

 By any measure, Apple is consistently among the world’s strongest brands.
 How do they maintain this status?
 With clearly defined and powerfully communicated positioning.

 Apple’s products are the result of beautiful brand design.
 They’re distinct from any other competitor in the category.
 Through its product positioning, the brand has has defined itself as different, creative, and innovative.